-Add repeater
+Add a wireless repeater (WRPTR) using a wired keypad:

-To add a wireless repeater:

-1. Scroll to WIRELESS > REPEATERS > ADD and press OK.
+- 1. Login as FULL ENGINEER. - Select WIRELESS > REPEATERS > ADD.
+The keypad displays the ADD screen with a flashing ENROL DEVICE message. - 3.
 Plug the WRPTR into an EU mains (220v AC) socket.
-Plugging in starts the discovery process from the WRPTR.

-When the discovery process succeeds, the keypad displays the FOUND REPEATER screen with the unique Repeater ID and the Signal Level.
+Plugging in starts the discovery process from the WRPTR. - When the discovery process succeeds, the keypad displays the FOUND REPEATER screen with the unique Repeater ID and the Signal Level.

-- 3. Press OK to confirm and to display the ADD screen. - 4.
-(Optional) Enter up to 16 characters in the description field to help identify the location of the WRPTR. - 5.
-Press OK to confirm and to display the REPEATER TYP/LOC screen. - 6.
-Select Standalone in the REPEATER TYP/LOC drop-down and press OK.
+- 4. Click Enter to confirm and to display the ADD screen. - 5.
+(Optional) Enter up to 16 characters in the Description field to help identify the location of the WRPTR. - 6.
+Click Enter to confirm and to display the REPEATER TYP/LOC screen. - 7.
+Select Standalone in the REPEATER TYP/LOC drop-down. - 8.
+Click Enter.